Bolls-Bible/bain/README.md

 ```

 - and go to <http://0.0.0.0:8000/>
 - check if everything is correct and you do not see any error.
-You will not see any book, because to do that you should have installed PostreSQL and fill it with translations.
-Ask me to get it  <https:t.me/Boguslavv>.
+You will not see any verse, because to do that you should have installed PostreSQL, create bd 'bain', run migrations and fill a table 'bolls_verses' with translations.
+Ask me to get the translations  <https:t.me/Boguslavv>.
 Using pgAdmin or cmd, create a database `bain`, than run migrations:

 ```bash
 python manage.py makemigrations